Serenade No. 12 (Mozart): Structure

 The minuet is a canon.
 The oboes carry the melody with the bassoons answering one bar later.
 The trio is also canonic with the response to the melody played upside down.
-The finale is a set of variations containing a central episode in E-flat major and a coda that turns to C major near the end.
+The finale is a set of variations containing a central episode in E♭ major and a coda that turns to C major near the end.

 Unique attributes

 Serenade No. 12 sets itself apart from the serenades and divertimenti of the period, including Mozart's own, in a number of ways - the most notable of which being the use of a minor key for three of the four movements.
 Having only four movements, rather than the five or more that would be expected in a serenade, is also unusual.
 A. Peter Brown classes it with Mozart's works in the Sturm und Drang style – a powerfully expressive style that rears its head in passages, movements, arias and cycles throughout the second half of the eighteenth century.
 Its uniqueness derives from the use of this serious style and form used in a genre normally associated with pleasant entertainment.